AdobeDocs/analytics.en/help/implement/vars/plugins/getnewrepeat.md

 # Adobe plug-in: getNewRepeat

-## Plugin Purpose

-### What does this plug-in do?

-The getNewRepeat plug-in allows you to determine whether a visitor to the site is a new visitor or a repeat visitor within the last "x" number of days
+The `getNewRepeat` plug-in allows you to determine whether a visitor to the site is a new visitor or a repeat visitor within a desired number of days.
+Adobe recommends using this plug-in if you want to identify visitors as "new" using a custom number of days.
+This plug-in is unnecessary if the New/Repeat visitor dimensions in Analysis Workspace meet your organization's needs.

-### Why should I use this plug-in?

-You should use the getNewRepeat plug-in if you want to identify visitors as being "new" if they haven't visited the site for at least "x" number of days after their last visit

-### Why shouldn't I use this plug-in?

-You shouldn't use this plug-in if you don't care whether the amount of time between visits should be the determining factor in labeling a legitimate repeat visitor as "new".

-Adobe Analytics provides an out-of-the-box visit number report that you can leverage to determine the behavior of new visitors vs. repeat visitors.
-In the out-of-the-box report, the visit number will be equal to 1 if the visitor receives a new Marketing Cloud/Visitor ID cookie during the visit.
-The visit number will be equal to a number greater than 1 if the visitor makes a return visit to the site and already has a Marketing Cloud/Visitor ID cookie set when the visit starts.

-Using this out-of-the-box data, you can create a segment that identifies visits from new visitors from those visits where the Visit Number equals 1.
-You can create another segment that identifies visits from repeat/return visitors from those visits where the Visit Number is greater than 1:

-## Prerequisites

-You must have AppMeasurement (i.e. the base Adobe Analytics Code) to run the getNewRepeat plug-in

-## How to Deploy

-You may use one of the following three methods to deploy the getNewRepeat plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using the Adobe Experience Platform Launch extension